 Family camping trips can mean a lot of stuff.
 Before I had kids, we would carry everything we needed on our backs.
 Now, times have changed and we camp a little differently when it comes to kids!
 Every time we go on a camping adventure, we have a car full of gear, supplies, and more.
 After going on many trips, we have learned how to make packing a little easier.

 One time when we camping, we drove almost 3 hours to find that I had forgotten the tent.
-Seriously, make a list – and check it twice!
+Seriously, make a list or buy a camping packing list – and check it twice!
 There is a lot of stuff you probably want to bring camping, and it is amazing how forgetting one thing, no matter how big or small, can affect your trip.
 This could be a tent.. or it could be a lighter.

 Pack in containers.